Sweet potato cupcakes are tender, soft treats topped with fluffy marshmallow frosting. They’re a perfect addition to the Thanksgiving dessert table!

-- Preheat oven to 350° F. Line a mini (or regular size) muffin tin with cupcake liners.
+- Preheat oven to 350° F. Line a standard 12-cup muffin tin with cupcake liners.
 Set aside.

 - In a large bowl, whisk together flour, baking powder, baking soda, cinnamon, nutmeg and cloves.
 Set aside.

-- In the bowl of a stand mixer fitted with a paddle attachment, combine the eggs, shredded sweet potatoes, brown sugar, sugar, oil and vanilla.
+- In the bowl of a stand mixer (fitted with a paddle attachment (or using a hand mixer), combine the eggs, shredded sweet potatoes, brown sugar, sugar, oil and vanilla.
 Mix until well blended, about 1 minute.

 - Add wet ingredients to dry ingredients and use a rubber spatula to stir together until just combined, about 20 seconds.
 Do not overmix.